 Pachycondyla stigma (Fabricius) (AL, LA, FL) (introduced-neotropics, pest?)

 Paratrechina longicornis (Latreille) (AL, FL, GA, LA, MS, NC, SC, TN) (introduced-Old World Tropics-Africa?, pest)

 Pheidole flavens Roger (FL) (introduced-Neotropics)

-Pheidole megacephala Fabricius (FL, MO) (introduced-Old World Tropic-Africa?, pest)
+Pheidole megacephala Fabricius (FL) (introduced-Old World Tropic-Africa?, pest)

 Pheidole obscurithorax Naves (AL, FL, GA, MS) (introduced-Argentina)